Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 #### Open Source

 This is an open source project, as is OpenRocket.
-This product will be released under an open source license and published on GitLab for user collaboration and universal access.
+This will be released under the GNU GPL v3 license, as to avoid any issues that would result from a conflicting license to OpenRocket [5][6].

 #### Usable